JennaSys/replit_rtp_standalone/README.md

 [![Run on Repl.it](https://repl.it/badge/github/JennaSys/replit_rtp_standalone)](https://repl.it/github/JennaSys/replit_rtp_standalone)

-Or you can just view the Replit repl [here](https://replit.com/@JennaSys/replitrtpstandalone).
+~~Or you can just view the Replit repl [here](https://replit.com/@JennaSys/replitrtpstandalone).~~ Replit's auto update to nix has also broken this previously running repl.

 ### Building and Running the Application
 To generate the development JavaScript bundle, run `. build.sh` in the shell window (note the leading dot and space!).
 This may take a few minutes to run, so be patient.